 Verbal and Quantitative Composites

-The Verbal composite draws from Verbal Analogies, Word Knowledge, and Reading Comprehension.
-The Quantitative composite uses Arithmetic Reasoning and Math Knowledge scores.
+Verbal comes from Verbal Analogies, Word Knowledge, and Reading Comprehension.
+Quantitative comes from Arithmetic Reasoning and Math Knowledge.
+These are your foundational academic scores and they matter across the board.

 Understanding Percentile Scores